Attaching an SPA project to Magnolia

 This page describes how you can attach a Single-Page Application (SPA) project to Magnolia so that its content could be edited in the author instance of Magnolia.

 The SPA project used as an example on this page is

 angular-minimal and is assembled from two page templates

 provided by a light module

 angular-magnolia-int, which is part of the

 We only showcase a project built in the Angular framework.
-However, a similar result could also be achieved with the ReactJS framework, a second front-end framework currently supported by Magnolia SPA front-end helper libraries.
+However, a similar result could also be achieved with the ReactJS and Vue frameworks, the other two front-end frameworks currently supported by Magnolia SPA front-end helper libraries.